-Before we delve into the world of online platforms, we should make sure that you have some of the basics set up, as these will help your six step law firm social media strategy building later on.
+Before we delve into the world of online platforms, we should make sure that you have some of the basics set up, as these will help your six step strategy building later on.

-As you will be aware there has been a significant boom in the variety and number of social media platforms available at the touch of a finger - but which one is right for your business?
+As you will be aware there has been a significant boom in the number of social media platforms in the last few years - but which ones are right for your law firm?
 The best way to find out which platforms are the right platforms is to first know more about the platforms themselves.

-Using the infographic below, let’s take a look at the top four most popular social media platforms below and how they could work for your business:
+Using the infographic below, let’s take a look at the top four most popular social media platforms below and how they could work for your law firm:

 Now that we have a better understanding of how the top four social media platforms work, you can figure out which social media platform one is best for your business.

 - Are you more inclined to use visuals on Instagram to get your key messages across or would you prefer something short and sweet like Twitter?

 - Or maybe your goal is to portray more thought leadership in the industry?